Menu

 English

-Our topic in English this half-term is The Great Fire of London.
-As an introduction to the topic, we will build a campfire in the forest school, observing it closely and generating descriptive language.
-Following this, we will think about what it might have been like in 1666 when the Great Fire happened.
-We will turn our ideas into poetry, using personification to describe the fire.
+Our topic in English this half-term was The Great Fire of London.
+As an introduction to the topic, we built a campfire in the forest school, observing it closely and generating descriptive language.
+Following this, we thought about what it might have been like in 1666 when the Great Fire happened.
+We turned our ideas into poetry, using personification to describe the fire.

-Our learning in history will help us to write non-fiction reports about what happened in the Great Fire.
-We will look at different examples of non-fiction writing and existing texts about the fire to help us with our own writing.
+Our learning in history helped us to write non-fiction reports about what happened in the Great Fire.
+We looked at different examples of non-fiction writing and existing texts about the fire to help us with our own reports.

-We will learn about Samuel Pepys, and write our own diaries, recounting what we would have experienced if we were alive at the time of the fire.
-We will use what we learn in our poetry and non-fiction units to help with our diary writing.
+We learnt about Samuel Pepys, and wrote our own diaries, recounting what we would have experienced if we were alive at the time of the fire.
+We used what we learn in our poetry and non-fiction units to help with our diary writing.

 Maths

-In maths, we will learn about fractions, time, shape, multiplication and division, length, and addition and subtraction.
-We will look at word problems in different contexts and how we should solve them using different operations and the most efficient methods that we could use.
-We will measure length practically using rulers and look at how arrays can be used to represent multiplication and division.
-We will handle 2D and 3D shapes and investigate their properties.
+In maths, we learnt about fractions, time, shape, multiplication and division, length, and addition and subtraction.
+We looked at word problems in different contexts and explored how to solve them using different operations and the most efficient methods that we could use.
+We measured length practically using rulers and looked at how arrays can be used to represent multiplication and division.
+We handled 2D and 3D shapes and investigated their properties.

 Art

-As part of our Fire of London topic, we will look at paintings from the past and closely observe the colours we find.
-Linked to our English learning, we made a fire and sketched what we could see (and found time to toast marshmallows).
-We will practise sketching flames by looking closely at the lines and shapes in different images.
-We will use recyclable materials to create 3D sculptures of flames, finishing them with poster paint.
+As part of our Fire of London topic, we looked at paintings from the past and closely observed the colours we found.
+Linked to our English learning, we made a fire and sketched what we could see (and found time to toast marshmallows!).
+We practised sketching flames by looking closely at the lines and shapes in different images.
+We used recyclable materials to create 3D sculptures of flames, finishing them with poster paint.

 History

-Our history topic is closely liked with our literacy learning this half-term - The Great Fire of London.
-We will investigate what happened, looking at different sources of evidence and using books and the internet to research the main events.
-We will create timelines to sequence the events and compare the changes in fire-fighting over time.
-We will also compare Nelson’s most significant fire - at The Imperial Ballroom 1976 - to what happened over 300 years ago in London.
+Our history topic was closely liked with our literacy learning this half-term - The Great Fire of London.
+We investigated what happened, looking at different sources of evidence and using books and the internet to research the main events.
+We created timelines to sequence the events and compared the changes in fire-fighting over time.
+We also compared Nelson’s most significant fire - at The Imperial Ballroom 1976 - to what happened over 300 years ago in London.

 Geography

-In geography, we will look at the characteristics of the U.K countries and capital cities.
-We will use atlases, digital maps, videos and internet research to develop our knowledge of the four countries and their capitals.
-We will select landmarks to research in further detail and make information books to showcase our learning.
+In geography, we looked at the characteristics of the U.K countries and capital cities.
+We used atlases, digital maps, videos and internet research to develop our knowledge of the four countries and their capitals.

 We were very lucky to be visited by Steven to help us build our own London landmarks using Lego.
 He showed us how to build Tower Bridge, The Houses of Parliament and Buckingham Palace.
 We worked together as a team and joined our buildings to create our own cities.